CURRICULUM

 - academics

-This course is equivalent to a first-semester introductory college calculus course covering differential and integral calculus.
-Students will study the limits of functions, continuity, derivatives, and applications of the derivative.
-As part of integral calculus, students will examine the definite integral as a limit of Riemann sums, the area under a curve, the area between two curves, the volume of solids, solutions to differential equations, integration by substitution, and various real-life applications related to economics, biological, and physical situations.
-Throughout the course, students will build their understanding of mathematical modeling to use functions and data to model real-world situations.
-Completing this class enables students to move on to more advanced coursework in calculus.
+This course is equivalent to a first-semester, introductory college calculus course, covering differential and integral calculus.
+Students will study limits of functions, continuity, derivatives, and applications of the derivative.
+As part of integral calculus, students will examine the definite integral as a limit of Riemann sums, area under a curve, area between two curves, volume of solids, solutions to differential equations, and various real-life applications related to economics, biological, and physical situations.
+Throughout the course, students will build their understanding of mathematical modeling in order to use functions and data to model real-world situations.
+Successful completion of this class enables students to move on to more advanced coursework in calculus.

 Teacher: Britta Milks